oxinabox/oxinabox.github.io/_posts/2018-07-14-Asynchronous-and-Distributed-File-Loading.md

 Like parsing JSON.

 Just to be clear
-Async isn’t true parallelism, it is just swapping Tasks when one is blocked/yields.
+async isn’t true parallelism, it is just swapping `Task`s when one is blocked/yields.
 Only one bit of julia code runs at a time.

 **Input:**